THE ANATOMY MUSEUM

 The conservatory will reopen in 2025.

 Normally, the conservatory is not open to the public.
-However, a visit to the conservatory is included in the guided tour of the faculty's historic building organized by the Montpellier Méditerranée Métropole Tourist Office.
+However, a tour of the conservatory is included in the guided tour of the faculty’s historic building organized by the Montpellier Méditerranée Métropole Tourist Office.

-The historical heritage of the Faculty of Medicine is managed by the Department of Scientific Culture and Historical Heritage(DCSPH) and two of its services (University of Montpellier).
+The historical heritage of the Faculty of Medicine is managed by the Office of Scientific Culture and Historical Heritage(DCSPH) and two of its departments (University of Montpellier).